7SevenZHOU/aiml/courses/neural_networks_geoffrey_hinton/week04_predicting_words/README.md

 ## 4c - The Softmax Output Function

+Squared error cost function has drawbacks:

+* There is almost no gradient if desired output is 1 and actual output is 0.00000001
+* If we are trying to pick between mutually exclusive classes and we know probabilities should sum to one, no way to encode that

+Softmax is a cost function that is an alternative to squared error

+It is applied to a group of neurons called _a softmax group_

+Inputs to neurons in a softmax group are called _logits_

+In the group, the outputs all sum to one

 ## 4d - Neuro-Probabilistic Language Models

 ## 4e - Dealing With Many Possible Outputs In Neuro-Probab.
 Lang.
 Models